Zero Down Mortgages: Do They Exist?

 You could qualify for a rent-to-own home with a credit score as low as 500.
 You’ll also lock in today’s purchase price, which is beneficial if you live in an area where home prices are increasing.
 But your monthly rent may be higher than a typical rental agreement, and you risk losing money if you can’t qualify for a mortgage after the rental period.

-Is a zero-down mortgage worth it?
+Is a zero down mortgage worth it?

+In general, it's usually better to go with a low down payment mortgage over a zero down payment mortgage—unless you qualify for a VA or USDA loan.
 If you’re not in a hurry to move, taking time to save up for a small down payment can help you pay less each month and for years to come.
 In fact, choosing a low-down-payment mortgage can be one of the cheapest ways to buy a house.

 Article Sources